rickwassing/cicada-develop/docs/README.md

 -   **Rick Wassing**, Woolcock Institute of Medical Research, The University of Sydney, Australia - _Initial work_

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](docs/LICENSE.md) file for details

 ## Acknowledgments

 In building Cicada, I have translated and adopted functionality from other open-source projects.
 I would kindly thank:

--   Vincent T. van Hees and colleagues for their pioneering work on GGIR, an R-package to process accelerometry data [CRAN project](https://cran.r-project.org/web/packages/GGIR/index.html).
+-   Vincent T. van Hees and colleagues for their pioneering work on GGIR, an R-package to process accelerometry data.
+[Visit the GGIR CRAN repository](https://cran.r-project.org/web/packages/GGIR/index.html).
 -   Maxim Osipov, Bart Te Lindert, and German Gómez-Herrero for their work on the [Actant Activity Analysis Toolbox](https://github.com/btlindert/actant-1) and GeneActiv .bin file import functions.